josejhkim/tp/docs/DeveloperGuide.md

 1. User requests to view the current guest list.
 2. WeddingHero displays the list of guests.
-3. User selects a guest to delete by providing an identifier (guest name), e.g., `deletePerson n/John Doe`.
+3. User selects a person to delete by providing an identifier (person name), e.g., `deletePerson n/John Doe`.
-4. WeddingHero searches for a guest matching the provided nam
+4. WeddingHero searches for a person matching the provided nam
-5. WeddingHero deletes the guest.
+5. WeddingHero deletes the person.
    Use case ends.

 **Extensions:**

 3a. **Alternative Identifier: Phone Number**
 - 3a1.
-Instead of using the guest name, the user issues the delete command with a phone number identifier (e.g., `deleteGuest p/81231234`).
+Instead of using the guest name, the user issues the delete command with a phone number identifier (e.g., `deletePerson p/81231234`).
 - 3a2.
-WeddingHero searches for a guest matching the provided phone number.
+WeddingHero searches for a person matching the provided phone number.
 - 3a3.
 WeddingHero then proceeds to step 5 of the MSS.

 3b. **Missing Identifier Tag**
 - 3b1.
-The user issues the delete command without using the required identifier tag (e.g., `deleteGuest John Doe` without `n/` or `p/`).
+The user issues the delete command without using the required identifier tag (e.g., `deletePerson John Doe` without `n/` or `p/`).
 - 3b2.
 WeddingHero detects the missing tag and displays an error message instructing the user to use the correct identifier format.
 - 3b3.
 WeddingHero prompts the user to re-enter the command with either of the proper tags.
 - 3b4.
 If the user re-enters the command with a valid identifier, the process resumes at step 4.